 Mackey, the Lions quarterback, looked the part at 6-4 and 215 pounds.
 The junior from Alpine set a school passing yards record for the Lions in 1981.
 He was back and so was running back Ricky Dirks.
-A Paris native, Dirks got the Lions on the board early with an 18 yard run then Mackey went to work.
-He hit receiver Mike Spencer on an 11 yard touchdown before Dirks second touchdown run, this one for 20 yards climbed the Lions to a 21-3 halftime lead.
+A Paris native, Dirks got the Lions on the board early with an 18-yard run then Mackey went to work.
+He hit receiver Mike Spencer on an 11-yard touchdown before Dirks second touchdown run, this one for 20 yards climbed the Lions to a 21-3 halftime lead.

 Whatever halftime speech Wacker delivered worked, at least for a little while as Jacoby carried ten yards to cut the lead to 21-10 early in the 3rd.
-But Mackey connected on his second touchdown pass before Dirks ran for his third touchdown and a 34-10 fourth quarter lead.
+But Mackey connected on his second touchdown pass before Dirks ran for his third touchdown and a 34-10 fourth-quarter lead.
 On the day Mackey threw for 326 yards, torching the Bobcat defense.

 Early in the fourth the Bobcats trailed by 24 and had yet to slow the Lions attack.
 Jacoby hit Gary Peoples for what appeared to be a harmless score to bring the 'Cats within 17.
 But while the score seemed harmless what happened over the next six minutes was nothing short of remarkable.
-Capitalizing on a ETSU fumble, Ron Gaskin kept the Bobcat hopes alive with a touchdown run cutting the lead to 10.
+Capitalizing on an ETSU fumble, Ron Gaskin kept the Bobcat hopes alive with a touchdown run cutting the lead to 10.

-Dirks made a critical mistake in an otherwise dominant performance with a fumble late in the fourth and Jacoby hit David Sorrell on a 30 yard touchdown strike and brought SWT within three with five minutes remaining.
+Dirks made a critical mistake in an otherwise dominant performance with a fumble late in the fourth, and Jacoby hit David Sorrell on a 30-yard touchdown strike and brought SWT within three with five minutes remaining.
 The Bobcat D got it's second big stop in the fourth quarter and forced a Lion punt.
 All that sat between SWT and a win was 93 yards and the Lion defense.

 Jacoby went to work.
 Bailed out on a couple of occasions by David Vela, who made 12 catches for 139 yards, the 'Cats drove.
 Jacoby set three school record in Commerce for total plays, passing attempts, and completions, the last of which was the game winner to Ricky Sanders from eight yards out with seventeen seconds on the clock.
 Jacoby's unlikely evening kept the #1 ranked Bobcats undefeated.
-It also solidified his role from Mike Miller's understudy to offensive leader.
+It also solidified his role from Mike Miller's understudy to the offensive leader.